pravega/pravega/documentation/src/docs/pravega-concepts.md

 Library manages the interaction between the application code and Pravega via a custom TCP Wire Protocol.

-Storage tiering allows Pravega to achieve a sweet spot in the latency vs throughput trade-off.
-This makes Pravega an ideal storage substrate for serving data to both real-time and batch (analytics) applications.
-Moreover, as data in Tier 1 Storage ages, it is automatically moved into Tier 2 Storage.
-Thus, Pravega can store vasts amounts of Stream data and applications can read it at any time, while being oblivious to its actual location.

 ## Putting the Concepts Together